rene-ayers/honeypot-splunk-lab/README.md

-# 🕵️ Honeypot Project
+# Honeypot Project

 ## Overview
-This project demonstrates a honeypot lab environment used to attract, log, and analyze malicious activity.
-The goal is to better understand attacker tactics, techniques, and procedures (TTPs) while practicing defensive monitoring.
+Th project demonstrates a honeypot lab environment to attract, log, and analyze malicious activity.
+The goal is to better understand attacker TTPs while practicing defensive monitoring.

 The lab includes:
 - **pfSense** as the firewall and gateway